Is Slacklining Legal?

 In general, access management is about communication and conservation.
 Read the guidelines in the Enriching Public Spaces flier for suggestions.
 Additionally, a Proposed City Ordinance is provided which is easily modified to address your City’s specific concerns.

-PROPOSED SLACKLINE ORDINANCE
+PROPOSED SLACKLINE ORDINANCES

 Access issues?
 Let us know, write a report!